ShaneByrne0963/dish-of-the-day/README.md

   - The menu page is the main focus of the site.
 The user is presented with 4 separate images representing the meal courses: breakfast, lunch, dinner and dessert.
   - Each image has a heading above it, which expands when clicked on to reveal 3 listed anchors, taking the user to a unique page for each one.
   - These anchors will remain the same every time the page is loaded, and will only refresh at the beginning of the next day.
-  - The drop-down menus provide a more responsive experience to the user, while also reducing the amount of text displayed on the screen.
+  - The drop-down menus provide a clean, easy to use user interface to navigate through the different recipes, while minimizing the amount of text on the screen.

 ![The menu page](assets/images/readme/features/menu.jpg)